Environment

 The mandatory HSE training completed by staff each year covers a range of environmental, climate, and energy management topics that are relevant for the business, including energy consumption, water usage, waste separation, and the risks posed by climate change.

-The increased awareness of environmental issues among staff can be seen in the large numbers of environmental initiatives organized across the business:
+The increased awareness of environmental issues among staff can be seen in the environmental initiatives organized across the business:

-- Nearly all units of the business are now working within the framework of the ISO 14001 certification, with the final entities set to following in 2024.
+- Nearly all units of the business are now working within the framework of the ISO 14001 certification, with the remaining sites set to follow in 2025.

 - Every year at Easter, the “Recycling Bunny” visits employees in Switzerland with ideas, tips, and suggestions relating to sustainability and health.
 The more that is recycled, the less that needs to be produced, and that reduces emissions and saves lots of valuable natural resources.